vega/vega-lite/CONTRIBUTING.md

 #### Fast iteration testing

 To quickly run tests without long compile times, run `npm run tsc -- -w` in a separate terminal session.
 Then run `npm run mocha:test` to quickly run tests (or `npm run mocha:test -- --inspect --debug-brk` to inspect tests).
-Please note that this does not update the schema and other things required for testing.
-Use this trick with care.
+Please note that this only runs unit tests and you should run the full tests before committing code.

 ### Website